Evans Blue: Evans Blue (2009–2010)

 Dan Chandler was announced as the new singer for Evans Blue in February 2009, and the band went into the studio with producer Trevor Kustiak to record their third album.
 The self-titled album was released through Sounds+Sights, exclusively via iTunes, on June 23, 2009.

 The first song from the new album "Sick of It" was released on iTunes on March 31.
-The song went to No. 1 in the research at SiriusXM Octane and was No. 2 on the 2009 year-end Octane chart,.
+The song went to No. 1 in the research at SiriusXM Octane and was No. 2 on the 2009 year-end Octane chart.
 Based on this success, SiriusXM Octane added a second track, "Bulletproof," in October 2009.

-In May 2010 Evans Blue and Sounds+Sights teamed up with indie label F.O.F.
-Entertainment/EMI for a physical release of their 2009 Evans Blue record in stores throughout the US and Canada.
+In May 2010, Evans Blue and Sounds+Sights teamed up with indie label F.O.F.
+Entertainment/EMI for a physical release of their 2009 Evans Blue record in stores throughout the U.S. and Canada.
 The album was released on July 27, 2010, and included the bonus track "Erase My Scars," which was chosen as the new single.

-"Erase My Scars" hit the US airwaves in May 2010, and the band hit the road in early July 2010 for the first leg of their Erase My Scars 2010 Tour with Kansas City band Red Line Chemistry, covering 10,000 miles in 6 weeks.
-Evans Blue stopped in LA mid-tour to shoot the video for "Erase My Scars" with Director Adrian Picardi and Producer Eric Ro of Northern Five Entertainment.
+"Erase My Scars" hit the U.S. airwaves in May 2010, and the band hit the road in early July 2010 for the first leg of their Erase My Scars 2010 Tour with Kansas City band Red Line Chemistry, covering 10,000 miles in 6 weeks.
+Evans Blue stopped in Los Angeles mid-tour to shoot the video for "Erase My Scars" with director Adrian Picardi and producer Eric Ro of Northern Five Entertainment.
 (The video is dedicated to Dan Chandler's nephew Chase Franklin, who died of a rare brain cancer at age 8.)
 In November, the band went on the second leg of the tour, this time with Oklahoma natives Taddy Porter and EB's Sounds+Sights label mates Rains.